Kōwhai: Cultivation

-Dangers
+Toxicity

-All parts of the kōwhai, but particularly the seeds, are poisonous to humans.
+All parts of the kōwhai, particularly the seeds, are poisonous to humans, due to the presence of cytisine.
 However, there do not appear to have been any confirmed cases in humans of severe poisoning following ingestion of kōwhai in New Zealand.
+Some reports exist of people becoming ill after using cutlery made from kōwhai wood, or from consuming kererū that had fed on the plant.

 Traditional Māori use

 Traditionally the Māori used the flexible branches as a construction material in their houses and to snare birds.
 The kōwhai flowers were a source of yellow dye.
-Also, when the kōwhai flowers bloom, in late winter and early spring, it is time to plant kumara (sweet potato).
+The blooming of kōwhai flowers late winter and early spring was used as a seasonal indicator as a time to plant kūmara (sweet potato), and to begin harvesting kina (sea urchins).

-Māori also used the kōwhai tree as medicine.
-Wedges made of kowhai stem were used to split wood, it was used for fences and in whare (Maori hut) construction, implements and weapons.
+Kōwhai are an important tree for rongoā (traditional medicine practices) for many iwi, particularly bark used to create an infusion known as wai kōwhai.
 The bark was heated in a calabash with hot stones, and made into a poultice to treat wounds or rubbed on a sore back or made into an infusion to treat bruising or muscular pains.
-If someone was bitten by a seal, an infusion (wai kōwhai) was prepared from kōwhai and applied to the wounds and the patient was said to recover within days.
+If someone was bitten by a seal, an infusion was prepared from kōwhai and applied to the wounds and the patient was said to recover within days.